Dhan Singh Thapa: Battle at Srijap

-Major Thapa, with his second-in-command, Subedar Min Bahadur Gurung, continuously moved from place to place adjusting the defences and boosting the soldiers' morale.
+Thapa, with his second-in-command, Subedar Min Bahadur Gurung, continuously moved from place to place, adjusting the defences and boosting the soldiers' morale.
 As time passed, the Chinese, with the help of artillery cover, reached as close as 50 yards from the post.
 To smoke out the Indians the Chinese started attacking the post with incendiary bombs.
 The Gorkhas countered with hand grenades and small arms fire.
-Subedar Gurung, who was manning a LMG, was buried when a bunker collapsed on top him.
-He pulled himself out of the debris and recommenced LMG fire, inflicting heavy casualties among the Chinese until being eventually killed.
+Subedar Gurung, who was manning an LMG, was buried when a bunker collapsed on top him.
+He pulled himself out of the debris and recommenced LMG fire, inflicting heavy casualties among the Chinese until eventually being killed.

-By then, the post only had seven men left, with Major Thapa still holding the command.
-The next Chinese wave came in with heavy machine guns and rocket launchers At this point, the post was also attacked from the lake-side by amphibious craft, each armed with a heavy machine gun.
+By then, the post only had seven men left, with Thapa still holding the command.
+The next Chinese wave came in with heavy machine guns and rocket launchers.
+At this point, the post was also attacked from the lake side by amphibious craft, each armed with a heavy machine gun.
 In the meantime two storm boats which had been sent by battalion headquarters to find out the status of Srijap 1 reached the location.
-Both the boats were fired upon by the Chinese.
-One of the boats sank, and the other was badly damaged.
+Both boats were fired upon by the Chinese.
+One sank, and the other was badly damaged.
 All the occupants of the first boat died, but the second boat with Naik Rabilal Thapa managed to escape.

 By that time, after a third Chinese attack, by tanks, the post was left with only three men.
-A bomb fell into Major Thapa's bunker, but he managed to escape the fire and came out.
-Though ammunition was exhausted, Thapa jumped into the trenches and killed many intruders in hand-to-hand combat before he was overpowered and taken prisoner.
-At battalion headquarters Naik Thapa reported that Srijap 1 had fallen with no survivors.
+A bomb fell into Thapa's bunker, but he managed to escape the fire and came out.
+Though his ammunition was exhausted, he jumped into the trenches and killed many intruders in hand-to-hand combat before he was overpowered and taken prisoner.
+At battalion headquarters, Naik Thapa reported that Srijap 1 had fallen with no survivors.
 Unbeknownst to him, the last three survivors had been taken prisoner.
 Of these, Rifleman Tulsi Ram Thapa managed to escape the Chinese and rejoined the battalion.
 It was not known until much later that Major Thapa had been taken prisoner by the Chinese.

-Prisoner of War
+Prisoner of war

-Major Thapa was treated poorly as a prisoner of war.
-Against military convention he was forced to undergo a series of punishments: firstly for killing Chinese troops; and secondly for refusing to make statements against the Indian Army and the Indian government.
+Thapa was treated poorly as a prisoner of war.
+Against military convention he was forced to undergo a series of punishments: firstly for killing Chinese troops, and secondly for refusing to make statements against the Indian Army and the Indian government.
 He was released after the war ended in November 1962.

 Param Vir Chakra

-For his gallantry actions on 20 October 1962, Major Thapa was awarded the Param Vir Chakra.
+For his gallant actions on 20 October 1962, Thapa was awarded the Param Vir Chakra.
 The award citation read:

 Later life

 Thapa was promoted to the substantive rank of major on 21 February 1964, and to lieutenant-colonel on 28 February 1970.
 He retired from the Army on 30 April 1980.
 Post-retirement, Thapa settled down in Lucknow, and served for a brief period as a director with Sahara Airlines.

 On 6 September 2005, Thapa died.
 He was survived by his wife, Shukla Thapa, and three children.